scalar-labs/scalardb/docs/overview.md

 Applications tend to be locked into using a certain database because of the specific capabilities that the database provides.
 Such database lock-in discourages upgrading or changing the database because doing so often requires rewriting the application.

 ScalarDB provides a unified interface for diverse databases.
-Thus, once an application is written using the ScalarDB interface, it becomes portable, which helps to achieve seamless database migration without rewriting the application.
+Thus, once an application is written by using the ScalarDB interface, it becomes portable, which helps to achieve seamless database migration without rewriting the application.

 ## Further reading